unifai-network/unifai-sdk-py/README.md

 Unifai provides a flexible system for integrating AI tools in your applications:

 #### Dynamic Tools

-Dynamic tools are enabled by default, allowing your agent to discover and use tools on-the-fly based on the task at hand.
+Dynamic tools are enabled by default, allowing agents to discover and use tools on-the-fly based on the task at hand.
+Tools will not be visible to agents directly.
+Instead, agents will see two functions only: one to search tools, one to use tools.
+Agents will be able to search for tools based on sementic query, get a list of relevant tools, and use tools dynamically.

 ```python
 # Enable dynamic tools (default behavior)